emiapwil/jekyll-pagination-task/README.md

 - for each *tempalte*, construct the *filter* with *site* and the *template*
 - selects pages that satisfies the filter
-- create `PTPager`, which is derived from `Jekyll::Pager` and can set up the correct url for generated pagination pages, before appending it to site.pages
+- create `PTPager`, which is derived from `Jekyll::Pager` and can set up the correct url for generated pagination pages.
+Then the generated `pager` pages are appended to site.pages

 # Features not Supported yet